Stereolab

-Stereolab are an Anglo-French avant-pop band formed in London in 1990.
-Led by the songwriting team of Tim Gane and Lætitia Sadier, the group's sound incorporates repetitive motorik beats with the use of vintage electronic keyboards and female vocals sung in English and French, drawing influences from krautrock, funk, jazz, 1960s French pop and Brazilian music.
-Their lyrics have political and philosophical themes influenced by the Surrealist and Situationist art movements.
+Stereolab are a British-French band formed in London in 1990.
+Led by the songwriting team of Tim Gane and Lætitia Sadier, the group's sound incorporates vintage electronic keyboards and repetitive motorik beats with female vocals sung in English and French, drawing influence from styles such as krautrock, lounge music, jazz, and 1960s French pop.
+Their lyrics have left-wing political and philosophical themes influenced by the Surrealist and Situationist movements.

 Stereolab were formed by Gane (guitar and keyboards) and Sadier (vocals, keyboards and guitar) after the break-up of McCarthy.
 The two were romantically involved for fourteen years and are the group's only consistent members.
 Other longtime members included 1992 addition Mary Hansen (backing vocals, keyboards and guitar), who died in 2002, and 1993 addition Andy Ramsay (drums).
 The High Llamas' leader Sean O'Hagan (guitar and keyboards) was a member from 1993 to 1994 and continued appearing on later records for occasional guest appearances.

 Throughout their career, Stereolab have achieved moderate commercial success.
 The band were released from their recording contract with Elektra Records, and their self-owned label Duophonic signed a distribution deal with Too Pure and later Warp Records.
-After a ten-year hiatus, the band reunited for live performances in 2019, with a brand new studio album, Instant Holograms on Metal Film, released in 2025.
+After a ten-year hiatus, the band reunited for live performances in 2019, and eventually released the studio album Instant Holograms on Metal Film in 2025.